Stadium MRT Station

 Concourse

 The station concourses are located at street level, situated at both ends of the station.
-To accommodate surge crowds from the Singapore Indoor Stadium, Kallang Theatre and the National Stadium, the station has been designed with an at-grade, open-air concourse and entrance plaza.
+To accommodate surge crowds from Singapore Indoor Stadium & The Kallang, the station has been designed with an at-grade, open-air concourse and entrance plaza.
 The open-air concourse prevents crushing and panic situations that could occur with crowds squeezing into confined, below-ground spaces.
 The ground-level entrance plaza also creates opportunities for the surrounding developments, currently inward-looking, to create and enhance external, ground-level activities.

 Art in Transit: “The Perfect Moment” by Roy Zhang